OnyangoFaith/alx-low_level_programming/0x09-static_libraries/README.md

-I learnt on how to create a static library
+I learnt on how to create a static library with ar and ranlib and nm commands